 I am sure your employees are well aware of what they got themselves into from the moment they accepted the job position.
 Anyhow, do not request more than necessary from them.
 Don’t exploit them and make them feel bad about their work.
 If they couldn’t take more than two tasks per day because of time-related concerns, understand and support them.
 You must be there for them if you want them to be productive.

-“Trust Them” – Robert Webster
+“Trust your staff” – Robert Webster

-“Reward Them” – Stephanie Norton
+“Reward your workers” – Stephanie Norton